roncampbell/IRE22/R Fundamentals.md

 ![](https://github.com/roncampbell/IRE22/blob/images/DTracts4b.png?raw=true)

+There are 178 tracts in Denver County.
+We can get an idea of their size with the summary() function in R.

+> summary(DenverCityTracts$Total)

+This simple command produces six measures for a numerical column: the minimum, maximum, median, mean, and 1st and 3rd quartiles.
+It also lists the number of NA (missing) values.
+The summary tells us that a quarter of the Denver tracts have fewer than 3,000 residents while a quarter have at least 4,755 residents.

-We've gone from 688 tracts in the metro area to 178 tracts in the city of Denver.
-Many of the remaining tracts are small.
-Let's focus on the largest tracts, those with at least 5,000 residents.
+Let's focus on the largest tracts, those with at least 4,755 residents.
 We can do that by making a small change to the code we just wrote creating DenverCityTracts.

 > DenverCityTracts <- DenverTracts %>%
-  filter(County == 'Denver County' & Total >= 5000)
+  filter(County == 'Denver County' & Total >= 4755)

 ![](https://github.com/roncampbell/IRE22/blob/images/DTracts4c.png?raw=true)

-With that, we've gone from 688 tracts down to 37 - the 37 largest tracts in the city of Denver.
+With that, we've gone from 688 tracts down to 45 - the 45 largest tracts in the city of Denver.